 The Information is reporting that at an internal Apple meeting Apple executives have shared a roadmap which includes plans for two augmented reality devices.
 An augmented-reality headset set to appear in 2022 and AR glasses coming a year later in 2023.

-At the same time as the Information report appeared, Bloomberg also pubished a report stating that sources had confirmed that Apple would be delaying the release of its headset from 2020.
+At the same time as the Information report appeared, Bloomberg also published a report stating that sources had confirmed that Apple would be delaying the release of its headset from 2020.

-The first report of a 2020 release date for the glasses came way back in November 2017 via Bloomberg, but it has been backed up by reputable sources in the months and years since.
+The first report of a 2020 release date for the glasses came way back in November 2017 via Bloomberg, and was backed up by reputable sources in the months and years since.